MacBook Pro affichant un éditeur de code

 }

-With the first part we redirect all queries made in https
+With the first part we redirect all requests made in http to https

 server {